 A decade later, the installation is still extant, but is no longer in use.

 Oddly, the gear tray has been removed from the lantern, leaving just the canopy and bowl.
+By 2019, the lantern and bracket were missing completely.

 A Stanton 10F concrete column followed.
 This too accommodated a Z9539 - perhaps the lantern above had also been fitted to a concrete column, and was re-used when the column was replaced.